Rosliston Primary School is proud to be a Church of England School. We work closely with our local church (St. Mary's) and our vicar, Reverend Bruce.

 Each class has weekly RE lessons, using the Understanding Christianity scheme.
 Each unit is introduced through a ‘Big Question’ and lessons build through a carefully planned sequence of objectives, to support pupils with reflecting on the 'Big Question'.
 Lessons refer to the big frieze, created by artist, Emma Yarlett.
 The frieze is used to support pupils in building coherence about key concepts and how they relate to each other.

 Pupils are also taught about World Faiths and diversity.
 Lessons are progressive and follow the Derbyshire Agreed Syllabus.
+The curriculum overview below shows how the RE curriculum is taught at Rosliston and shows where World Faiths are taught alongside Christianity.

 Worship at Rosliston